-Most will agree that intensive screening and vetting of applicants is common practice.
-Your talent acquisition team might not have any problems acquiring the best talent in their pool, but are new hires finding the exit door sooner than you’d expect?
-One of the highest costs to your business could be attributed to employee attrition.
-In today’s competitive employment market this is problematic.
+One of the highest risks to your business could be attributed to employee attrition.
+Almost all would agree that intensive screening and vetting of applicants is common practice.
+Your talent acquisition team might not have any problems acquiring the best talent in their pool, but are you seeing a high employee turnover rate?

-Could unsatisfactory technology and poor processes be urging your best talent to the exit door?
+Could poor technology and unsatisfactory processes be directing your new and best talent to the exit door?

 Of course, your team needs to be agile, but you still need to be dynamic.
 By evaluating a job description you should be able to assess three must have tools.
 Try sticking to those 3 programs and you’ll start seeing simplicity.